Preventing Insider Threats in Fintech Organizations

 Develop an Insider Threat Response Plan

 An Insider Threat Response Plan (ITRP) ensures that fintech firms can act decisively during incidents.
-The plan should define transmission protocols, escalation hierarchies, and legal compliance obligations.
+The plan should define communication protocols, escalation hierarchies, and legal compliance obligations.

-1. Assign roles for detection, inquiry, and recovery teams.
+1. Assign roles for detection, investigation, and recovery teams.

-2. Use video forensics to trace unauthorized activities.
+2. Use tech forensics to trace unauthorized activities.

 3. Get affected accounts and isolate compromised systems.